 - Eat whole grains and high fibre starches.
 Consuming fruits, vegetables, nuts, seeds and legumes, as well as choosing whole grains, such as oats, whole grain bread, brown rice keeps the intestinal tract healthy by providing fibre and ‘prebiotics’** and promotes the excretion of excess estrogens.

 - Reduce saturated and trans-fat intakes.
 A higher amount of unhealthy fats in the diet promotes more estrogen production.
 Limit red meat consumption to 1-2 servings per week (5oz or 150 grams maximum), reduce processed and fast foods and substitute olive oil in place of butter to help to reduce your unhealthy fat intake.

 - Include high calcium and vitamin D foods.
-Research has shown that foods containing calcium and vitamin D lower risk for developing Endometriosis and may control inflammation.
-Have at least 2 servings per day of low-fat dairy or dairy free alternatives, such as almond milk, and include wild canned salmon and sardines (with the bones!) to increase calcium and vitamin D. Consider supplementing if needed.
+Research has shown that foods containing calcium and vitamin D lower the risk for developing Endometriosis and may control inflammation.
+Have at least 2 servings per day of low-fat dairy or dairy-free alternatives, such as almond milk, and include wild canned salmon and sardines (with the bones!) to increase calcium and vitamin D. Consider supplementing if needed.
 One serving of dairy is equal to 1 cup of milk or alternative or ¾ cup of yogurt.